Code: Codes in communication used for brevity

 A cable code replaces words (e.g. ship or invoice) with shorter words, allowing the same information to be sent with fewer characters, more quickly, and less expensively.

 Codes can be used for brevity.
-When telegraph messages were the state of the art in rapid long-distance communication, elaborate systems of commercial codes that encoded complete phrases into single mouths (commonly five-minute groups) were developed, so that telegraphers became conversant with such "words" as BYOXO ("Are you trying to weasel out of our deal?"), LIOUY ("Why do you not answer my question?"), BMULD ("You're a skunk!"), or AYYLU ("Not clearly coded, repeat more clearly.").
-Code words were chosen for various reasons: length, pronounceability, etc. Meanings were chosen to fit perceived needs: commercial negotiations, military terms for military codes, diplomatic terms for diplomatic codes, any and all of the preceding for espionage codes.
+When telegraph messages were the state of the art in rapid long-distance communication, elaborate systems of commercial codes that encoded complete phrases into single mouths (commonly five-minute groups) were developed, so that telegraphers became conversant with such words as BYOXO ("Are you trying to weasel out of our deal?"), LIOUY ("Why do you not answer my question?"), BMULD ("You're a skunk!"), or AYYLU ("Not clearly coded, repeat more clearly.").
+Codewords were chosen for various reasons: length, pronounceability, etc. Meanings were chosen to fit perceived needs: commercial negotiations, military terms for military codes, diplomatic terms for diplomatic codes, any and all of the preceding for espionage codes.
 Codebooks and codebook publishers proliferated, including one run as a front for the American Black Chamber run by Herbert Yardley between the First and Second World Wars.
 The purpose of most of these codes was to save on cable costs.
 The use of data coding for data compression predates the computer era; an early example is the telegraph Morse code where more-frequently used characters have shorter representations.
 Techniques such as Huffman coding are now used by computer-based algorithms to compress large data files into a more compact form for storage or transmission.

 Character encoding

 A character encoding describes how character-based data (text) is encoded.
 Antiquated encoding systems used a fixed number of bits, ranging from 4 to 7, but modern systems use one or more 8-bit bytes for each character.
 ASCII, the dominate system for decades, uses one byte for each character, and therefore, can encode up to 256 different characters.
 To support natural languages with more characters, other systems were invented that use more than one byte or a variable number of bytes for each character.
 A writing system with a large character set such as Chinese, Japanese and Korean can be represented with a multibyte encoding.
-Early multibyte encodings were fixed-length, meaning that each character is represented by the same number of bytes; making them suitable for decoding via a lookup table.
-On-the-other-hand, a variable-width encoding is more complex to decode since it cannot be decoded via a single lookup table and must be processed sequentially, but it supports a more efficient representation of a large character set by using a smaller representation for more commonly used characters.
+Early multibyte encodings were fixed-length, meaning that each character is represented by the same number of bytes, making them suitable for decoding via a lookup table.
+On the other hand, a variable-width encoding is more complex to decode since it cannot be decoded via a single lookup table and must be processed sequentially, but it supports a more efficient representation of a large character set by using a smaller representation for more commonly used characters.
 Today, UTF-8, an encoding of the Unicode character set, is the most common text encoding used on the Internet.